-- 5.22 Officers of Craven District Council have prepared a Background Paper on Housing Density and Mix63.
-This is to respond to comments made, during consultation, on the initial drafts of policies SP3 and H4 and also take account of updated evidence from the 2016 SHMA and examples of recent development.
-This document has been published alongside the Pre-Publication Consultation Draft Plan. - 5.23 The Council recognises that as smaller homes tend to produce higher densities and larger homes lower densities, the mix of housing to be planned for is likely to influence the density of housing.
-In order to explore the relationship between housing mix and housing density, the Council has examined recent examples of approved housing development in the plan area, which propose a mix of house types, sizes and tenures64. - 5.24 The results of this exercise showed and indicative average density for each of the broad housetype categories specified in the 2016 SHMA, as follows: - 54 dph for 1-2 bedroom houses - 44 dph for 3 bedroom houses; and - 22 dph for 4+ bedroom houses.
+- 5.22 Craven District Council has prepared a Background Paper on Housing Density and Mix.
+This is to respond to comments made, during consultation, on the initial drafts of policies SP3 and H4 and also take account of updated evidence from the 2016 SHMA and examples of recent development. - 5.23 The Council recognises that as smaller homes tend to produce higher densities and larger homes lower densities, the mix of housing to be planned for is likely to influence the density of housing.
+In order to explore the relationship between housing mix and housing density, the Council has examined recent examples of approved housing development in the plan area, which propose a mix of house types, sizes and tenures. - 5.24 The results of this exercise showed and indicative average density for each of the broad housetype categories specified in the 2016 SHMA, as follows: - 54 dph for 1-2 bedroom houses - 44 dph for 3 bedroom houses; and - 22 dph for 4+ bedroom houses.

-62 Craven Strategic Housing Market Assessment (SHMA) Update 2016, Paragraph 7.13, Page 88
+Craven Strategic Housing Market Assessment (SHMA) Update 2016, Paragraph 7.13, Page 88